nobbyfix/AzurLane-AssetDownloader/README.md

 ## Usage
 There are three scripts to manage the assets:
 - `obb_apk_import`: Importing assets from obb/apk/xapk files
-- `main`: Downloading assets from the game server
+- `downlader`: Downloading assets from the game server
 - `extractor`: Extract PNGs from the assets

 These can be executed using `py[thon3] -m <filename>`.
 Detailed usage will be explained in the following sections.